Centurion's servant

 And Jesus replies to the centurion: “Go, let it happen to you as you believed”.
 And in that precise moment the servant heals!
 Matthew emphasizes that the healing of the servant is not the work of Jesus, but of the great faith of the centurion: with the willingness to recognize the divinity of Jesus, the centurion obtains what is requested and becomes a model of faith.
 In fact, Jesus says: “I have never found such great faith in all Israel”.
 Faith therefore lies in recognizing in Jesus the word of God, not just a learned word, but a word that has the power of God in it.
 A word that acts.
 A word that creates.
 A word that realizes.

-We too need the Word of Jesus and to believe fully in it, so that we can feel the presence of God in it.
-Not an imaginary presence but a presence that is reflected in history, in the concrete facts of every day.
+We, too, need the Word of Jesus and to believe fully in it, so that we can feel the presence of God in it.
+Not an imaginary presence, but a presence that is reflected in history, in the concrete facts of every day.

 This is the act of faith.
 This is the act that is based on the recognition of the Word.
-And the centurion's expression "Just say a word" is beautiful, which reveals his confident awareness in the power of Jesus' word.
+And the centurion's expression “Just say a word” is beautiful, which reveals his confident awareness of the power of Jesus' word.
 He as a centurion has the experience of the word obeyed, that is, of the orders that his commanders impose on him and that he follows; and also of the commanded word, that which he addresses to his subordinates, who then obey and execute.
 If so, he has unlimited trust in the Word, in the power of God's Word.

 All miracles are accomplished through faith in the Word!
 We must seek this Word, recognize it as God's power to do His will.
 On the surface it seems easy to do God's will, but it becomes difficult when we let doubt insinuate and give credibility more to our desires than to divine plans: a dangerous and frequent temptation, which tries to confuse our will with that of God.
 In fact, it is customary to ask for God's help to fulfill our desires and then complain because the Lord has not made himself heard, but He cannot help us because our will does not lead to salvation.
 Then the change indicates the centurion, with his asking the Lord to teach us to understand His will in order to be able to carry it out.